eplatonoff/pilorama/README.md

     $ make -j

 The resulting `Pilorama.html` can be served from any HTTP server.
-Note that the WebAssembly build disables the system tray icon and preset file import/export functionality.
+Note that the WebAssembly build disables the system tray icon.
+The preset import/export buttons remain visible but are disabled with tooltips until filesystem access is implemented.

 ## Development / Code of Conduct